 5. What if I get bored or get writer’s block and can’t finish?

-That said, if the class has closed for the year by the time you read this post, I strongly encourage you to finish your serial, even if you have to hire someone on Upwork or a similar freelance marketplace to finish the serial for you.
+I strongly encourage you to finish your serial, even if you have to hire someone on Upwork or a similar freelance marketplace to finish the serial for you.

 That said, no one can predict when disaster will strike.
 Should you, or someone close to you become ill, write a post on your blog or author page on Facebook to let readers know when you’ll be posting the next episode.